 Ok, I'll admit.
 I like these tablets too.
 It's pretty darn easy to pop a tablet into the dishwasher instead of measuring different things.
 But I'll still dedicate this DIY to my kids and hubby who now have no excuse for not loading the dishes!

 ⭐️ Have you tried this recipe?
 If you love this recipe, give it "5 star" ⭐️⭐️⭐️⭐️⭐️ rating on the recipe card!
 We appreciate your feedback!

 - Muffin Tin

 - Mix the washing soda and kosher salt in a mixing bowl.

-- Scoop out about 2 Tbsp into the each muffin mold.
+- Scoop out about 2 tablespoon into the each muffin mold.
 You should have enough to fill the entire muffin evenly.

-- Sprinkle about 1/2 Tsp of Dishwashing Liquid Soap to each cup.
+- Sprinkle about ½ teaspoon of Dishwashing Liquid Soap to each cup.

-- Add about 1-2 tsp of water to each cup.
+- Add about 1-2 teaspoon of water to each cup.

 - Mix the dishwashing liquid soap, water and the powder.
 The powder should just get wet, not liquidy or runny.

 - Leave the muffin pan to dry for at least 3-5 hrs or overnight.
 The longer it stays, the drier it will get.

 - When it’s time to take them out, gently, drop the muffin on a hard surface, to give it a good (but gentle) jolt.
 If you use the silicone mold, you can pop them out easily.
 Same with the ice cube tray.